TheRenegadeCoder/sample-programs/archive/e/euphoria/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Euphoria:

+- Extension: .eu
+- Naming Convention: underscore

+For example, the "Hello World" sample would be named this:

+- hello_world.eu

-The following list shares details about what we're using to test all Sample Programs in Euphoria.
+The following list shares details about what we're using to test all Sample Programs in Euphoria:

 - Docker Image: openeuphoria/euphoria
 - Docker Tag: 4.1.0